Reycho/Computer-Vision-for-Internship/SAM2 Tracking/README.md

 ```

 **Note**:
-Toggle to False if your input directory is short/you have large amounts of vram (12GB+) for a speedup
+Inside sam2_video_predictor.py toggle to True if your input directory if you get CUDA out of memory errors.

 ```python
     offload_video_to_cpu=True,